HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 Two things jump out in this chart: 1C-Bitrix and Pixnet, which are CMSs and would have an enormous proportion of their websites ceasing to pass the CWV assessment with INP.
 Pixnet stands to lose 86% of its websites, down from 98% to 13%!
 The passing rate for 1C-Bitrix would fall from 79% to 40%, a difference of 39%.

 11% of websites using the React framework would no longer pass CWV.
-Wix, which is now [the second most popular CMS](./cms#most-popular-cmss), uses React.
+Wix, which is now <a hreflang="en" href="./cms#most-popular-cmss">the second most popular CMS</a>, uses React.
 15% of its websites would not have "good" CWV.
 Proportionally though, there would still be more Wix websites passing CWV than React websites overall, at 24% and 19% respectively, but INP would narrow that gap.

 WordPress is the most popular technology in the list and 6% of its 2.3 million websites would no longer have "good" CWV.
 Its passing rate would fall from 30% to 24%.

 Squarespace would have the least amount of movement due to this hypothetical change, only losing 1% of its websites' "good" CWV.
 This suggests that Squarespace websites not only have a fast first interaction but also consistently fast interactions throughout the page experience.
-Indeed, the [CWV Technology Report](https://datastudio.google.com/s/sM9D7EUjxU8) shows Squarespace significantly outperforming other CMSs at INP, having over 80% of their websites passing the INP threshold.
+Indeed, the <a hreflang="en" href="https://datastudio.google.com/s/sM9D7EUjxU8">CWV Technology Report</a> shows Squarespace significantly outperforming other CMSs at INP, having over 80% of their websites passing the INP threshold.

 #### INP and TBT

 What actually makes INP a better responsiveness metric than FID?
 One way to answer that question is to look at the correlation between field-based INP and FID performance and lab-based TBT performance.
-TBT is a direct measure of how unresponsive a page _can_ be, but it can never be a CWV itself because it doesn't actually measure the [user-perceived experience](https://web.dev/user-centric-performance-metrics/).
+TBT is a direct measure of how unresponsive a page _can_ be, but it can never be a CWV itself because it doesn't actually measure the <a hreflang="en" href="https://web.dev/user-centric-performance-metrics/">user-perceived experience</a>.

-This section draws from Annie Sullivan's [research](https://colab.sandbox.google.com/drive/12lJmAABgyVjaUbmWvrbzj9BkkTxw6ay2) using the May 2022 dataset.
+This section draws from Annie Sullivan's <a hreflang="en" href="https://colab.sandbox.google.com/drive/12lJmAABgyVjaUbmWvrbzj9BkkTxw6ay2">research</a> using the May 2022 dataset.

 TODO: insert figure

-_Scatterplot visualizing the correlation between FID and TBT. ([Source](https://colab.sandbox.google.com/drive/12lJmAABgyVjaUbmWvrbzj9BkkTxw6ay2))_
+_Scatterplot visualizing the correlation between FID and TBT. (<a hreflang="en" href="https://colab.sandbox.google.com/drive/12lJmAABgyVjaUbmWvrbzj9BkkTxw6ay2">Source</a>)_

 This chart shows the relationship between pages' FID and TBT responsiveness.
 The solid horizontal line at 100 ms represents the threshold for "good" FID, and most pages fall comfortably under this threshold.

 The most notable attribute of this chart is the dense area in the bottom left corner, which appears to be smeared out across the TBT axis.
 The length of this smear represents pages having high TBT and low FID, which illustrates the low degree of correlation between FID and TBT.

-There's also a patch of pages that have low TBT and a FID of about 250 ms. This area represents pages that have [tap delay](https://developer.chrome.com/blog/300ms-tap-delay-gone-away/) issues due to missing a `<meta name=viewport>` tag.
+There's also a patch of pages that have low TBT and a FID of about 250 ms. This area represents pages that have <a hreflang="en" href="https://developer.chrome.com/blog/300ms-tap-delay-gone-away/">tap delay</a> issues due to missing a `<meta name=viewport>` tag.
 These are outliers that can be safely ignored for this analysis's purposes.

-The [Kendall](https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient) and [Spearman](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) coefficients of correlation for this distribution are 0.29 and 0.40, respectively.
+The <a hreflang="en" href="https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient">Kendall</a> and <a hreflang="en" href="https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient">Spearman</a> coefficients of correlation for this distribution are 0.29 and 0.40, respectively.

 TODO: insert figure

-_Scatterplot visualizing the correlation between INP and TBT. ([Source](https://colab.sandbox.google.com/drive/12lJmAABgyVjaUbmWvrbzj9BkkTxw6ay2))_
+_Scatterplot visualizing the correlation between INP and TBT. (<a hreflang="en" href="https://colab.sandbox.google.com/drive/12lJmAABgyVjaUbmWvrbzj9BkkTxw6ay2">Source</a>)_

 This is the same chart, but with INP instead of FID.
 The solid horizontal line here represents the 200 ms threshold for "good" INP.
 Compared to FID, there are many more pages above this line and not assessed as "good".